christianhujer/XSlides/README.md

 If you are into XML-based presentation systems, also checkout Slidy2 aka HTML Slidy from Dave Ragget.
 Slidy2 is based on (X)HTML and JavaScript. http://www.w3.org/Talks/Tools/Slidy2/Overview.html

+Note on specific Browsers

+Google Chrome
+To view the XML files locally, start chrome with option --allow-file-access-from-files and --disable-web-security